 In June 2013, we announced a plan to build 71 agriculture workforce housing units in Santa Paula, California.
 This project has been substantially completed and we began renting units in May 2015.
 When fully occupied, annual rental revenue from the additional housing units is anticipated to be approximately \$0.9 million.
-We estimate that the total cost of the development will be approximately \$8.8 million and have capitalized approximately \$2.0 million of costs related to this project in the first six months of fiscal year 2015.
+We estimate that the total cost of the development will be approximately \$8.8 million and have capitalized approximately \$6.2 million of costs related to this project in the nine months ended July 31, 2015.

 In December 2013, we entered into a construction contract that includes design and construction services for the expansion of our lemon packing facilities.
 The project is expected to increase the efficiency of our packing facilities.
-During the first six months of fiscal year 2015, we capitalized approximately \$8.0 million of costs in connection with construction services and equipment.
+To date we have capitalized approximately \$20.3 million and during the nine months ended July 31, 2015 we capitalized approximately \$11.7 million of costs in connection with construction services and equipment.
+The project is expected to cost approximately \$23 million and be operational in 2015.